VISEGRAD BLOG: EU Presidency offers Czechs chance to transform relationship with Brussels

 Czech underperformance is largely due to the fact that over the past 18 years much of the Czech political elite have seen Brussels purely in domestic terms, as something to boast about defending Czech interests against.
 Former premier Andrej Babis preferred to stand alongside Hungarian strongman Viktor Orban and jeer at Brussels, rather than make the effort to build alliances to pursue the country’s interests.
 His government seemed to regard the looming presidency as something just to be endured, and assigned it a tiny budget (though this has now been slightly increased).

 Even pro-EU premiers such as his Social Democratic predecessor Bohuslav Sobotka acquiesced in Orban’s antics by their silence.
-By failing to establish a clear position, they allowed Orban to claim to speak for them as the self-appointed leader of the Visegrad Group (V4) of Central European nations, and have consequently been bracketed among the bloc’s problematic members, though in reality the Czechs have been too disengaged to be truly problematic.
+By failing to establish a clear position, they allowed Orban to claim to speak for them as the self-appointed leader of the Visegrad Group (V4) of Central European nations, and Czechs have consequently been bracketed among the bloc’s problematic members, though in reality they have been too disengaged to be truly problematic.

 There is also a lack of knowledge of how the EU works and – worse – a lack of interest.
 As the late Vaclav Havel, the country’s first president, never tired of pointing out, Czechs often have a parochial mindset, with little interest in what goes on outside their borders.